 Billing for diagnostic testing can be complicated.
 Depending on the billing arrangement and applicable law, we must bill various parties, such as commercial payors, Medicare, Medicaid, physicians, hospitals, employer groups and patients, all of which have different billing requirements.
 Additionally, compliance with applicable laws and regulations as well as internal compliance policies and procedures adds further complexity to the billing process.
 Changes in laws and regulations could negatively impact our ability to bill our clients or increase our costs.
 CMS also establishes new procedures and continuously evaluates and implements changes to the reimbursement process for billing government healthcare programs.
 Missing or incorrect information on test requisitions adds complexity to and slows the billing process, creates backlogs of unbilled tests, and generally increases the aging of accounts receivable and bad debt expense.
-Failure to timely or correctly bill may lead to our not being reimbursed for our services or an increase in the aging of our accounts receivable, which could adversely affect our results of operations and cash flows.
+Failing to bill timely or correctly may have negative consequences for us, such as not being reimbursed for our services or experiencing an increase in the aging of our accounts receivable, which could adversely impact our results of operations and cash flows.
 Failure to comply with applicable laws relating to billing federal healthcare programs could also lead to various penalties, including:

-- overpayments and recoupments of reimbursement received; - exclusion from participation in Medicare/Medicaid programs; - asset forfeitures; - civil and criminal fines and penalties; and - the loss of various licenses, certificates and authorizations necessary to operate our business.
+- overpayments and recoupments of reimbursement received; - exclusion from participation in Medicare/Medicaid programs; - asset forfeitures: - civil and criminal fines and penalties; and - the loss of various licenses, certificates and authorizations necessary to operate our business.